 Today's Date

-Requested Wedding Date: Wedding Time: :
+Vedding Date:Wedding Time:

 Rehearsal Date: Rehearsal Time:

-0 - ,

-Groom: Ł mail:
+Groom: E-mail:

-Bride: E -mail:
+Bride:

 Contact phone number(s): /

+Address:

 Church Membership:

 Bride's Parents:

-Bride's Parents: Address:
+Address:

-Contact Phone : Email .
+Contact Phone : Email:

 Church Membership:

 Groom's Parents:

-Address: ---------
+Address:

-Contact Phone: Email:
+Contact Phone:

 Church Membership:

 Pastor Requested:

 Organist:

 Soloist: Phone:

 Florist: Phone:

-Caterer: Phone:
+Caterer:

-Photographer: Phone:
+Photographer:

-Facilities to be Sanctuary Chapel Family Life
+Facilities to be used:(Circle all that apply) Sanctuary Chapel Family Life Center

-used:(Circle all that Center

-apply)

-Ryan Hall Ryan Courtyard MSS Living
+Ryan Hall Ryan Courtyard MSS Living Room

-Room

 Kitchen (in Dressing room for

-Ryan or FLC Bride/Groom and
+Bride/Groom and

 Attendants

 Will there be a reception?
-Y
+Y es / No If ves a auests?

-Who will be financially resp onsible for any da amages to church prop perty or equipment?
+Who will be financially response

-Name: Conta ct number:
+Name:

 Address:

 Email:

-It is understood that all policie s set forth in the F irst Presbyterian Church Wedding Policy are to
+It is understood that all policies Wedding Policy are to

 be adhered to and all participa

-We agree to abide by the gu idelines for wedd lings at FPC in Kerrville e?
+We agree to abide by the gui idelines for wed dings at FPC in Kerrville e?

 Bride's/Groom's Signature

 / Date

-Wedding Fee Schedule for First Presbyterian Church Kerrville Appendix B.2 Use of Facilities for Weddings
+Wedding Fee Schedule for First Presbyterian Church Kerrville Use of Facilities for Weddings Appendix B.2